BMW 7 Series saloon - Engines, drive & performance

-There are two versions of the same 3.0-litre straight-six diesel, and the BMW 730d is expected to be the bestseller in Britain.
+There are two versions of the same 3.0-litre straight-six diesel, and the BMW 730d has traditionally been the bestseller in Britain.
 It has 282bhp and manages 0-62mph in 5.9 seconds when equipped with rear-wheel drive, with the xDrive four-wheel drive version taking 5.6 seconds.
 The more powerful four-wheel drive 740d gets 335bhp, and manages to get from 0-62mph in only five seconds.
 BMW’s mild-hybrid technology is fitted to both models, which provides an extra 11bhp overboost under full throttle to aid acceleration.

-An all-new 4.4-litre V8 offered in the 750i creates a thunderous 523bhp and gets the car from 0-62mph in four seconds, aided by four-wheel drive traction.
-Despite its extra size and four extra cylinders, the 577bhp 6.6-litre V12 in the M760Li can only shave 0.2 seconds off the 0-62mph sprint, and has now been discontinued in the UK.
+An all-new 4.4-litre V8 offered in the 750i creates a thunderous 528bhp and gets the car from 0-62mph in four seconds, aided by four-wheel drive traction.
+Despite its extra size and four extra cylinders, the 577bhp 6.6-litre V12 in the M760Li could only shave 0.2 seconds off the 0-62mph sprint, and has now been discontinued in the UK.

 While the 730d has long been the most popular model, a shift away from diesel and heavy taxation means the 745e plug-in hybrid is likely to win favour with business buyers - who make up the bulk of 7 Series customers.
 It combines a six-cylinder petrol engine with an electric motor and battery pack, providing an electric-only driving range of up to 28 miles.
 Zero-to-62mph takes a fraction over five seconds.

 With a much bigger battery, the next-generation 7 Series plug-in hybrids promise a range of 50 miles on electric power.